 As discussed in Section 3.8, both instream flow alternatives would more closely mimic a natural flow regime for the system when compared to the No Action Alternative.
 Under the instream flow alternatives, the lower base flow condition would result in more diverse and appropriate habitats for fish.
 The lower summer base flow of the instream flow alternatives would promote greater benthic and drift density and more favorable community composition (Wilcock et al. 2019).
-Additionally, flow velocities and substrates would be more tolerable and appropriate for BCT spawning and rearing.
-Both instream flow alternatives would provide minimum flows that are closer to flows that maximize BCT recruitment.
+Additionally, flow velocities and substrates would provide minimum flows that are closer to flows that maximize BCT recruitment.
 Flows would also be within a range that maximizes BCT and brown trout reproductive and somatic growth potential.